aiplanethub/introduction-to-data-visualization/matplotlib/113-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 * height
 * how much time etc.

 But when the data is in categories (such as Country or Favorite Movie), we should use a Bar Chart.
-Have a look at the next part descripting the difference between histogram and bar chart:
+Have a look at the next part describing the difference between histogram and bar chart: